Training Clinic & Student Clubs

 Stephanie Lancet (stephanie.lancet@csueastbay.edu)

 The School Psychology Association (SPA) is affiliated with the School Psychology Program at Cal State East Bay.
-The purpose of SPA is to promote the field of school psychology through professional development and social networking.
-Our mission is to support diverse-innovative leaders to enhance learning and social-emotional development in all children and youth.
-We advocate for ethical, equitable, and efficacious services.
-Through our collaborative, intellectual engagement we are unified to promote social justice and equality.
+SPA aims to promote the field of school psychology through professional development and social networking.
+Our mission is to support diverse and innovative leaders who enhance learning and social-emotional development in all children and youth.
+We advocate for ethical, equitable, and effective services.
+Through our collaborative and intellectual engagement, we are unified in promoting social justice and equality.

-We encourage our school psychology community of alumni and students to remain active in professional organizations, such as the National Association for School Psychologists (NASP) and the California Association for School Psychologists (CASP).
-Friend us, follow us, and stay connected with us.
+We encourage our school psychology community, including alumni and students, to remain active in professional organizations such as the National Association for School Psychologists (NASP) and the California Association for School Psychologists (CASP).
+Connect with us on social media to stay updated and engaged.

-Our amazing trainees get involved and are members on the leadership team.
+Our amazing trainees are actively involved and serve on our leadership team or as members.

 The Social Justice League (SJL) is a student organization that is supported by the Department of Educational Psychology and recognized by CSUEB.
 SJL was created in 2011 by students in the School Psychology and School Counseling Programs.
 The SJL's mission is to promote and advocate for diversity and equality for underserved populations.
 We are committed to fighting social injustices, promoting awareness about social issues, and providing resources and support to underprivileged communities.
 Each semester, SJL participates in and sponsors various activities, on and off campus, to support the community (e.g., fundraising, school adoptions, mental health awareness) as a way to give back, empower, and educate those without voices.